-The Chronograph continues to be one of the most popular sought after watches, yet it is also one of the most underutilized and misunderstood complications.
-While an exceptional number of young men under 40 specifically seek out Chronographs; studies show that the vast majority of these consumers either don’t understand its intended use, don’t know how to operate the function, or simply never use it.
-As with any complication, it can significantly increase the price of the timepiece in comparison to its base model, but unlike many other complications, in addition to a date function the Chronograph is one of the most frequently usable features found on a wrist watch today.
-Not to be confused with a Chronometer, which when labelled on Swiss Made watch indicates that it is COSC-certified and has been tested and certified to meet very precise and specific standards.
-The Chronograph in layman’s terms, is just a fancy word for a stopwatch or timer.
-Commonly using anywhere between one and three buttons found on the watch, these so-called Pushers start, stop and reset the chronograph function without interfering with the watch.
+The Chronograph continues to be one of the most popular and sought after watches, yet it is also one of the most underutilized and misunderstood complications.
+While an exceptional number of young men under 40 specifically seek out Chronographs; studies show that the vast majority of these consumers either don’t understand their intended use, don’t know how to operate the function, or simply never use it.
+As with any complication, it can significantly increase the price of the timepiece in comparison to its base model, but unlike many other complications, the Chronograph in addition to a date function is one of the most frequently usable features found on a wrist watch today.
+The Chronograph is not to be confused with a Chronometer, which when labelled on Swiss-made watch indicates that it is COSC-certified and has been tested and certified to meet very precise and specific standards.
+The Chronograph, in layman’s terms, is just a fancy word for a stopwatch or timer.
+Commonly using anywhere between one and three buttons, these so-called Pushers start, stop and reset the chronograph function without interfering with the watch.
 While some watches can only record up to thirty minutes at a time, others can go as long as 12-hours.
 The recorded time is read off sub-registers (or recorders) found on the dial of the watch.
 These registers count elapsed seconds, minutes and hours when the pusher is activated.
 As we continue our series on horology, we’ve created this guide to help you better understand the Chronograph and discuss some of its historic milestones and capabilities.

 History of the Chronograph